Thewbi/tiger/chap5/README.md

 ```

 have to return *struct expty* values.
 These struct expty values are the types that
-have been inserted into the venv earlier!
+have been inserted into the venv by transDec() earlier!
 So here is how entries from the venv are
 retrieved when transExp() encounters a variable usage:

 ```